Waldo-Blom/PRG381_Project_PTA381_AM_Group-3/README.md

    | `USER` | The PostgreSQL username you connect with (default install often uses `postgres`) |
    | `PASSWORD` | The password you set for that PostgreSQL user during installation |

-   > Without this step, the app will fail to connect and you'll see errors like `FATAL: password authentication failed` or `database "sparkling_clean" does not exist` when you try to log in.
+   > Without this step, the app will fail to connect and you'll see errors.

 ### Opening the Project in NetBeans